 - New permanent traffic signals installed at the Campkin Road junction;

-Works on Phase 2d between Campkin Road and North Cambridge Academy began in May 2019 to take advantage of the school holidays.
-These works include 2m wide cycleways with the cyclist-friendly Cambridge Kerb that are slightly raised above the road level.
+- Between Campkin Road and North Cambridge Academy, two-metre wide cycleways with the cyclist-friendly Cambridge Kerb that are slightly raised above the road level.

-The Arbury Road cycleway works include widening the Play Area path to a 2.5m wide shared-use foot/cycleway.
-These works meant removing the hedge that ran along one side of the path.
+- These works meant removing the hedge that ran along one side of the path.
 In a survey we asked residents in the area if they would like a replacement hedge similar to the one that was removed, or alternatively keep the new path without the hedge.
-A decision has now been taken to replace the hedge.
+A decision was taken to replace the hedge.